Riding public transit

-Imagining how Humane's device could present relevant transit information when you're waiting to board, and help you check the balance of your payment card prior to getting on.
+Imagining how AI-driven technologies could present relevant transit information when you're waiting to board, and help you check the balance of your payment card prior to getting on.

 This is the second in a series of speculative concepts I've been creating for Humane's secretive, upcoming AI-powered device.
 If you missed my first post, I dive in to some context around the company and what motivates me to create these prototypes, which you can read here.